 Community Assets & Resources

 A number of natural spaces, recreational amenities, and places the community values are also vulnerable to flooding.
-This includes critical transportation hubs like the Portland International Airport, local nonprofits like the Oregon Humane Society, the Oregon Food Bank, and the Native American Youth & Family Center (NAYA), parks and recreational areas like Blue Lake Regional Park and the Columbia Children’s Arboretum, and shopping centers like Cascade Station, home to the state’s only IKEA.
+This includes critical transportation hubs like the Portland International Airport, local nonprofits like the Oregon Humane Society and Oregon Food Bank, parks and recreational areas like Blue Lake Regional Park and the Columbia Children’s Arboretum, and shopping centers like Cascade Station, home to the state’s only IKEA.